patagonaa/music-sync-converter/README.md

 # music-sync-converter
-Sync music for use on flash drives in car radios and such.
-Detect and convert unsupported files by extension, codec and profile.
+Sync music to MP3 players, phones, flash drives for car radios and such.
+Detect and convert unsupported files by extension, codec and profile automatically.
 Works on Windows and Linux, macOS is untested.

 ## Usage:
 `.\MusicSyncConverter.exe config.json`

+You can also split the configuration file into multiple files and supply multiple config files as arguments, which might be useful if converting for different end devices but with the same directory settings.

 ### Supported sources / targets
 Instead of just syncing from directory to directory you can use some different file providers (or even write your own):